 Developing easy and efficient coordination is a process that can require changing the habits of a lifetime.
-Over a hundred years ago, F. Matthias Alexander (1869-1955) created an exceptional technique for making these in-depth changes.
+Over a hundred years ago, F. Matthias Alexander (1869-1955) created a brilliant technique for making these in-depth changes.
 Learning Alexander's Technique can have profound benefits for the quality of life of the student, from alleviating chronic pain and excess tension to developing a greater understanding of self.

 Alexander Technique teacher training continues and intensifies the unique learning experience that takes place in private lessons.
 The training is a fascinating process that is often one of remarkable growth and improvement for the teacher-trainee.

 Trainees are provided with the ample, regular class time and individual attention necessary for developing the skills and knowledge essential to teaching the Technique.
 The course meets for several hours each day, five days a week for three and one-half years.
 This daily certification program fulfills the teacher-training standards established by F. Matthias Alexander, the creator of the Alexander Technique.

 Teacher Training Course Instruction